-Launching later this year with movies ranging from cartoon classics and Pixar's finest through to Star Wars and Marvel - not to mention a bevy of exclusive new TV shows - Disney+ looks set to seriously shake up streaming.
+It's out now in some countries, and with movies ranging from cartoon classics and Pixar's finest through to Star Wars and Marvel - not to mention a bevy of exclusive new TV shows - Disney+ looks set to seriously shake up streaming.
 Here's what you need to know.

-How much will it cost?
+How much does it cost?

 With Netflix's standard plan now $10.99 per month, and its cheapest still $8.99, Disney's pricing seriously undercuts the streaming giant - which should help it both lure Netflix subscribers into switching, and tempt others into picking up the Disney service on top of their existing streaming subscriptions.

-For the other four markets that have been announced, Disney+ will cost $8.99 (Canadian) per month, and $89.99 for the year.
-In the Netherlands, the price will be €6.99 per month, and €69.99 per year.
-For Australia, the service will cost $8.99 (Australian) per month, and $89.99 per year.
-Finally, in New Zealand the monthly cost will be $9.99 (New Zealand) per month and $99.99 per year.
+For the other four markets that have been announced, Disney+ will costs CAD$8.99 per month, and CAD$89.99 for the year.
+In the Netherlands, the price is €6.99 per month, and €69.99 per year.
+For Australia, it costs AUD$8.99 per month, and AUD$89.99 per year.
+Finally, in New Zealand the monthly cost is NZD$9.99 per month and NZD$99.99 per year.

-How to watch Disney+
+How to watch Disney+ from the UK

-What classic movies will be on Disney+?
+What classic movies and shows are on Disney+?

 Loads.
 Loads and loads and loads and loads.